karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 **Metals are equipotential surfaces**, as long as there is no charge moving inside them.
 When induction happens, the charges move automatically until there is no force on them anymore (they try to "kill" the electric field).

+## Charged trashcans

 I hope you've grown to like this point $A$ and $B$ because we will have a third figure about them.
-After that, we will trash them.
-In fact, let's attach them to metal trashcans.
+After that, the will go into the trash.
+You know what?
+In fact, let's attach them to metal trashcans right now.

 <img src="4-Electrostatic_Potential/trashcans.png" width="400" align="middle" style="display:block; margin: auto">